Gloria Macapagal Arroyo: House of Representatives (2022–present)

 Arroyo became part of President Bongbong Marcos's delegation member of his international trips beginning on his working visit to Thailand in November 2022 for the 2022 Asia-Pacific Economic Cooperation summit.
 She has also joined him in his visits to Belgium, China, Davos in Switzerland, Japan, the United States, and Indonesia.
 Marcos also described her as his "secret weapon."

 Her only daughter, Evangelina Lourdes Arroyo-Bernas, was made the country's ambassador to Austria in December 2022.
 She defended accusations of nepotism noting her daughter's qualifications.

 On May 17, 2023, she was demoted by the House leadership from senior deputy speaker to a regular deputy speaker to unburden her heavy workload that came with the title.
 She switched places with fellow Pampanga Representative Aurelio Gonzales Jr. of the 3rd district.
 Later on November 7, 2023, she was expelled by the House from her position as a deputy house speaker, after she failed to support a resolution that aimed to uphold the House's "dignity, integrity and independence" and to support the speakership of Martin Romualdez, as she was abroad when it was signed.
 This followed the criticism from her political ally, former President Rodrigo Duterte, who objected the House's decision to reallocate the confidential funds originally for the offices of his daughter, Vice President and concurrent Education Secretary Sara Duterte.
 Arroyo was replaced by Representative Tonypet Albano (Isabela–1st).

 Arroyo ran unopposed for re-election as Pampanga's 2nd district representative in 2025 and eventually won.

+Personal life

+In 1968, Arroyo married lawyer and businessman Jose Miguel Arroyo of Binalbagan, Negros Occidental.
+They have three children: including Juan Miguel (born 1969), and Diosdado Ignacio Jose Maria (born 1974).